-In casual American English, "How about we go out around the town now?" sounds like "HOW uh-BOWT wee GOH OWT uh-ROWND dhuh TOWN NOW".
-Several things happen here, and the headline one is the Unreleased Stops: the final stop consonant closes without a puff of air.
+Americans pronounce "How about we go out around the town now?" as "HOW uh-BOWT wee GOH OWT uh-ROWND dhuh TOWN NOW" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Unreleased Stops — the final stop consonant closes without a puff of air.
+It lands on about, the kind of sound shift that makes everyday speech feel effortless.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.